 By knowing which to prioritize, one gets to have a clear mind to focus on what matters at that moment.
 It allows a person to manage his time effectively, leading to an efficient approach.

 - Boosts overall success

-Having a time-bound plan is not only intended for employee performance metrics as it can also be used in planning and executing a project or task— be it for personal or work applications.
+A time-bound plan is intended for employee performance metrics and can also be used in planning and executing a project or task— for personal or work applications.
 Putting out a well-defined 30-60-90-day plan for a project shows that the employee is dedicated and strategic.
 This has a domino effect on the whole team and one’s career.

 - Learning Goals

 Learning is a process of acquiring a series of information.
 Defining the learning objectives and having a strategic plan within a specific timeframe can increase the ramp-up time of learners.